 Professor of Marketing

-Lars Witell is a Professor of Marketing at Linköping University, Sweden and holds a position as Professor of Service Management at the CTF-Service Research Center at Karlstad University in Sweden.
-In 2002, he obtained a Ph.D. in Engineering from Linköping University and shortly after that he joined the CTF-Service Research Center at Karlstad University.
-Lars is a guest Professor at Chalmers University of Technology, Gothenburg, Sweden and has previously been a visiting scholar at University of Michigan.
-His research interests concern new service development, service innovation, customer co-creation, service infusion in manufacturing firms and healthcare services.
-He has published about 40 papers in scholarly journals such as Journal of Service Research, Journal of Service Management, Journal of Business Research and Industrial Marketing Management, as well as in the popular press, such as The Wall Street Journal.
-Lars has received several awards for his research from the Journal of Service Management and Quality and International Research Symposium on Service Excellence in Management (QUIS conferences).
+Lars Witell is a Professor of Marketing at Linköping University, Sweden and holds a position as Professor of Service Management at the CTF Service Research Center at Karlstad University in Sweden.
+In 2002, he obtained a Ph.D. in Engineering from Linköping University and shortly after that he joined the CTF Service Research Center at Karlstad University.
+Lars is a guest Professor at Chalmers University of Technology, Gothenburg, Sweden and has been a visiting scholar at University of Michigan.
+His research interests concern new service development, service innovation, customer co-creation, service infusion and healthcare.
+He has published about 50 papers in scholarly journals such as Journal of Service Research, Journal of Service Management, Journal of Business Research and Industrial Marketing Management, as well as in the popular press, such as The Wall Street Journal.
 Lars is responsible for an 8-year research program on Service Innovation for Sustainable Business and most of his research is conducted with industry partners such as Volvo, Ericsson, Tetra Pak, SKF and IKEA.

 Professor and Chair of